Use Caution Before Buying a Condominium Conversion

 - Contact the property management company and see if they intend to continue to manage the property.
 Several companies dropped us as we were too small to be profitable.
 That is how we ended up with the manager who absconded with the funds.

-- Ask questions about how many units are owner -ccupied and how many are owned by absentee owner-investors.
+- Ask questions about how many units are owner occupied and how many are owned by absentee owner-investors.

 - Ask if any major expenditures are anticipated in the near future—such as paving the parking lot, re-lining the pool.
 Think of anything large that might need doing and ask when it was last done.
-Drive around and see if it appears there is something major that is going to need repair.
+Drive around and see if it appears there is something major that is going to need repair, such as the roofs or siding.

 - Ask when their last assessment occurred and if any are anticipated.
 Find out when the maintenance fee last went up and by what percentage it is traditionally increased.